 Circumcision was once considered routine procedure for most newborn males in the United States, but as with most routine procedures, parents are beginning to question if circumcision is really necessary for their babies.
 Mothers often agonize about this decision, feeling, “I’m going to great lengths to bring my baby into the world as gently as possible.
 Circumcision just doesn’t seem to fit the scene.”
 Fathers often feel, “I want my son to have a maintenance-free penis.”
 The following are the most common questions we are asked about circumcision.
 The answers are intended to help you make an informed choice.

-- How a Circumcision is Performed
+How is a Circumcision is Performed?

-- Is a Circumcision Safe?
+Is a Circumcision Painful for My Baby?

 If you are wondering is a circumcision painful, the answer is; yes, it hurts.
 The skin of the penis of a newborn baby has pain receptors completely sensitive to clamping and cutting.
 The myth that newborns do not feel pain came from the observation that newborns sometimes withdraw into a deep sleep toward the end of the operation.
 This does not mean that they do not feel pain.
 Falling into a deep sleep is a retreat mechanism, a withdrawal reaction as a consequence of overwhelming pain.
 Not only does circumcision cause pain in the penis, the newborn’s overall physiology is upset.